Zhaolab-GitHub/ZHMolLigGraph/README.md

 ## Usage

-For any nucleic acid-ligand complex structure, you could run:
+For any nucleic acid-ligand complex structure (single or multiple inputs), you could run:

 ```
-bash run_ZHmol-LigGraph.sh # Single or multiple inputs
+bash run_ZHmol-LigGraph.sh
 ```